fox4snce/llm-computer/README.md

 ## Contributing

 This project is in its early stages and is primarily for educational and experimental purposes.
-However, ideas and contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions for improvements or new features.
+I'm unlikely to go much further with it, feel free to fork it and play around!

 ## License